u3u/eslint-plugin-arrow-return-style/README.md

 ## Features

-> This rule serves as an alternative to the [`arrow-body-style`](https://eslint.org/docs/latest/rules/arrow-body-style#as-needed) with `as-needed` options, used to improve the style of arrow function return values.
+> This rule serves as an alternative to the [`arrow-body-style`](https://eslint.org/docs/latest/rules/arrow-body-style#as-needed) with `as-needed` options, used to improve the style of arrow function return statement.

 - When arrow function expressions are multiline or exceed a certain length, explicit return should be enforced to improve readability and extensibility.
-- When an arrow function has only one return value (and does not contain any comments), implicit return should be used to simplify the code and improve readability.
+- When an arrow function has only one return statement (and does not contain any comments), implicit return should be used to simplify the code and improve readability.
 - When using arrow functions as named exports, explicit return should always be used to maintain consistency with regular functions.
 - When using arrow functions as React components, always use explicit return to facilitate the addition of `props` and `hooks` in the future.